whistlegraph/2022.aesthetic.computer/README.txt

 *** SSH (code.aesthetic.computer) ***
  + Now
+   - [] Make sure server can reboot and pm2 is re-enabled.
+   - [] Fix the @digitpain/hello no refresh bug.
-   - [🍏] Enable live reloading from the SSH server somehow...
+   - [] Make live reloading better.
-        (Run a node server from `digitpain` directory that watches for file changes and sends a message from that server to the main server which will send a socket message to all clients to reload the file if `export const reload = true;`
-   - [] Add ping-pinging back to socket server.
+        (Catch piece errors... see if errors can be reported?)
    - [] Put piece-server code into this repository.
         (Deploy it automatically?)
+   - [x] Enable live reloading from the SSH server somehow...
+        (Run a node server from `digitpain` directory that watches for file changes and sends a message from that server to the main server which will send a socket message to all clients to reload the file if `export const reload = true;`
  + Later
+   - [] Add ping-pinging back to socket server.
+   - [] Only send reload messages to all clients if `export const reload = true`; ?
+   - [] Start moving individual glitch accounts over to pieces.aesthetic.computer.
    - [] People should be able to mint / submit their pieces from here.
    - [] Parameterize "npm run reload-piece".
   + Done